FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 IMDb's Homepage detail.
 Hovering a movie unveils the film details.</p>
 <br></br>

 The homepage’s hero displays 6 highlighted trailers or news videos (like interviews or events) and its’ corresponding info.
-When the user presses play, all complementary info and controllers are hidden (reappearing on hover) and the background is dimmed to avoid distractions while the video is playing.
+When the user presses play, all complementary info and controls are hidden (reappearing on hover) and the background is dimmed to avoid distractions while the video is playing.
 Like turning the lights off in a movie theater!

 The “Movies” section displays a slider with a list of all movies available to watch in theatres, on the current week and the following 5, according to the user’s ip address.
 There is also a quick link to showtimes.